casanscott/drs/README.md

 weekend consists of practice sessions, qualifying, and a race.
 Additionally, some weekends will also include a sprint race (an abbreviated sprint race that is typically about 1/3 the length of a normal race).
-If you currently follow Formula 1, you’ll recognize that DRS also standing for *Drag Reduction System*, which is a crucial component of Formula 1 cars that opens space in the rear wing thereby reducing drag.
+If you currently follow Formula 1, you will recognize that **DRS** also stands for *Drag Reduction System*, which is a crucial component of Formula 1 cars that opens space in the rear wing thereby reducing drag.